The Civic Engagement Directors Constituency Group meets at the Summer Institute.View Email List & Directory

 What is civic engagement at a NAC&U institution?

 Engaged learning produces engaged learners and engaged institutions that are working with their communities to improve society and the human condition.

 “Doing good and doing well.
 We must first do good in life in order to do well in life.” — quote from Ira Harkavy at the 2015 NAC&U Summer Institute…

 Through the Civic Engagement Collaborative, NAC&U is establishing an intentional community of practice for all those involved in our many community-campus partnerships.
 The mission of the NAC&U Civic Engagement Collaborative is to bring campus, community, and student leaders together through reciprocal community based partnerships that deepen the participants’ commitment to civic engagement and encourage opportunities for social innovation.
 Highlighting just one of these partnerships, participating NAC&U institutions will work together with their community partners to develop sustainable, action-based civic engagement partnerships that address pre-K – 12 education issues that are important to that community (e.g. literacy, graduation rates, youth empowerment, etc.).
 The goals of the Civic Engagement Collaborative are to:

 If you are interested in being a part of this community of practice and this intercollegiate endeavor to collect impact data, please submit your information using this form.CEC Resource Page

-CE Reps are encouraged to use the email list and directory found on this site to correspond with one another about programming ideas, questions, and concerns and to share best practices.
+CE Directors are encouraged to use the email list and directory found on this site to correspond with one another about programming ideas, questions, and concerns and to share best practices.

 Director, Center for Civic Engagement